A Discourse

 Thy children are waking from the sleep of ignorance and depravity, and

-ascending to the higher spheres of love and of Thy divine perfection, as
+ascending to the higher spheres of love and of Thy divine perfection,

 the grave has lost its terror, and death its sting,--as eternity beams